 This blog post was first written for Susquehanna Style Magazine.

-Heike Martin is a personal branding, headshot and commercial photographer based in Manheim, Pennsylvania.
+Heike Martin is a corporate and personal branding photographer based in Manheim, Pennsylvania.
 She specializes in helping you magnetize your brand with intentional, eye-catching images.
 Fun, relaxed and professional.

 I can’t wait to capture your essence.